Rough Notes – June 2018

 As you will have no doubt seen in the press, Woodroffe has been celebrating another year of excellent results both at GCSE and A Level.
 The way results were reported this year has been very confusing as a consequence …[Read More]

-Welcome to the last edition of Rough Notes for 2022, where has the time gone?
-Thank you for reading our monthly publication, don’t forget to look out for them in the New …[Read More]
+Welcome to the latest edition of Rough Notes and thank you for reading our monthly publication, it really is a fantastic way to share the amazing things that our students and staff …[Read More]

-Welcome to the first edition of Rough Notes for the new academic year.
-Thank you for taking the time to read our monthly publication.
-For the first time since 2019 the summer …[Read More]
+Welcome to the first edition of Rough Notes for the summer term and thank you for reading our monthly publication, it is a fantastic way to share the amazing things our students …[Read More]